mandliya/algorithms_and_data_structures/day2-gosamerHack/README.md

 ###Approach:
 This problem could be approached in multiple ways however, I am going to go with bitwise manipulations, using this cool bit manipulation trick called Gosper hack.
-The the problem could be rephrased as we want to generate all n-bit numbers who have exactly k-bits set,and thus O(n 2^n) complexity.
-Before jumping to those indecipherable
+The the problem could be rephrased as we want to generate all n-bit numbers who have exactly k-bits set,and thus O(n 2^n) complexity.Basically, each bit string will represent a subset
-Gosper hack code lines, let us start from scratch and learn bit-wise manipulations real quick.
+The possible members of a set are listed in a linear array, and a subset is represented by a word or sequence of words in which bit i is on if member i is in the subset.
+Before jumping to those indecipherable Gosper hack code lines, let us start from scratch and learn bit-wise manipulations real quick.